MeteoSwiss-APN/dawn/dawn/examples/tutorial/README.md

 ## Use Python to generate SIR

 Another option to use **dawn** without having to rely on the **GTClang** DSL is to use the Python interface provided.
-As a preliminary step, a config file that was generated during the **dawn** install step needs to be copied and the proper `PYTHONPATH` needs to be set:
+As a preliminary step, a config file that was generated during the **dawn** install step needs to be copied and the proper `PYTHONPATH` needs to be set.
+Assuming you built dawn using the bundle this is:

 ```
-cd <path/to/dawn>/dawn/docs/tutorial/
+cd <path/to/dawn>/dawn/examples/
-cp ../../bundle/install/examples/python/config.py .
+cp ../bundle/install/examples/python/config.py .
-export PYTHONPATH=../../bundle/install/python/
+export PYTHONPATH+=:../../bundle/install/python/
 ```

 The python file provided can now be run: